JavierMarro/The-NC-News-BackEnd/README.md

 npm run start
 ```

 You should see a message on the terminal `Listening on 9090...`, this means the server is ready to accept requests.
-In order to break connection please use this command in the terminal: `Option + C` on Mac, `Ctrl + C` on Windows`.
+In order to break connection please use this command in the terminal: `Option + C` on Mac; `Ctrl + C` on Windows`.

 You will have to use a client like **Insomnia** to send GET requests and access the data.
 If using Insomnia: